haacked/ai-demo/README.md

 # Haacked Woundrous AI Web DEMO

-This is a demo of using Open AI in an ASP.NET Core application.
+This is a demo of using Open AI in a Blazor Web application.

 ## Setup